-- · Roll call

-- · Pledge of Allegiance

 - · Background on the Louisiana Watershed Initiative

 - · CDBG-MIT funds and federal rules

 - · Draft Action Plan

 - Feedback and input

-- Next steps
+- · Next steps

-- · Business item: Publish draft Action Plan

 Background on the Louisiana Watershed Initiative

 Context

 - Louisiana's landscape is very flat, has many water bodies, and receives a lot of rain-the sources of our floods are complex. - Our flood risk is changing-places are flooding now that have never flooded before. - Flood risk is interconnected-where the rain falls is not necessarily where flooding will occur. - We must understand and address how actions taken in one community can impact regional flood risk.